+The US Treasury Department and Internal Revenue Service (IRS) recently released a comprehensive set of final, temporary and proposed regulations under section 367(a)(5), addressing the US taxation of outbound transfers of assets by a US corporation as part of a reorganisation transaction (TD 9614 and TD 9615).
+The new regulations generally adopt and replace the previous set of regulations that were proposed in 2008, with certain modifications.
 In general, section 367(a)(5) provides that certain exceptions to section 367(a)(1) gain recognition do not apply in the case of a reorganisation where a US corporation transfers assets to a foreign corporation, unless the US corporation is controlled by five or fewer (but at least one) US corporations (a control group) and certain basis adjustments and other conditions are satisfied as provided in regulations.

 The preamble to the new regulations states that the policy of section 367(a)(5) is the protection of corporate-level gain on appreciated property (net inside gain).
 The regulations further this policy by providing an election that is intended to ensure that any net inside gain realised by the US corporation is preserved in the stock of the foreign corporation received in the reorganisation.
 If such an election is made, the US corporation's net inside gain is deferred.
 However, the basis in the stock of the foreign corporation received in the reorganisation must be reduced by the amount by which net inside gain exceeds gain or loss in that stock.
 A few key points addressed in the new regulations are discussed below.

 Computation of net inside gain